 If you are looking for a smart, efficient, and engaging introduction to a daunting subject, this is it!

 Who should attend?

-The Value-based Healthcare Delivery Seminar is designed for healthcare management-track professionals, residents, and fellows with an interest in health policy, executive leadership, and quality improvement.
-We will also consider other types of students, including 3rd and 4th year medical students and health policy students, who express a strong interest and as space allows.
+The Value-based Health Care Delivery Seminar is designed for health care management-track professionals, residents, and fellows with an interest in health policy, executive leadership, and quality improvement.
+We will also consider other types of graduate students who express a strong interest and as space allows.

 What is the cost?

-Vanderbilt Student and Faculty Participation: A majority of slots in this program are reserved for Vanderbilt residents, fellows, students and faculty.
+Vanderbilt Student, Staff, and Faculty Participation: A majority of slots in this program are reserved for Vanderbilt residents, fellows, students, staff and faculty.
 Course materials and catering costs for this group are covered as part of Vanderbilt School of Medicine's graduate programming.

 Non-Vanderbilt Affiliated Student Participation: A limited number of slots in this program are reserved for non-Vanderbilt residents, fellows, and students.
 Course materials and catering costs for this group are $300.

 Resident and fellow applicants will need to provide confirmation that their program has released them from clinical duties for the day.